gvwilson/thirdbit/src/fiction/iffy/index.md

 we gotta keep movin'."

-Two snack bars and several mouthfuls of lukewarm water later, they reached an outcropping of rock too regular to be natural.
+Two snack bars and several mouthfuls of lukewarm water later, they reached the nearest of the enormous machines.
+Benício put a reverent hand on its tread.

+they reached an outcropping of rock too regular to be natural.
 Benício ran his hands over the pipe shafts drilled into its laser-cut top.
 "Old weather station?" he hazarded.